lgleto/librivox-ios/README.md

 Exclusively used to stored support content related to genres obtained from API, trending books and personal data.
 The genre information stored allows the search for audiobooks according to a genres, and the personal data guarantee the access multi-devices without losing information.

-Based on the user's interaction with audiobbok, the app automatically assigns a score to each audiobook interacted with, as a result of the score algorithm, the Trending collection is built and the books with higher score are presented on Trending page.
+Based on the user's interaction with audiobook, the app automatically assigns a score to each audiobook interacted with, as a result of the score algorithm, the Trending collection is built and the books with higher score are presented on Trending page.

 ![Firestore schema](docs/databaseSchema-firestore.png "Firestore Schema")

 #### CoreData
-Utilized for local data persistance, enabling offline mode to function effectivly.
-The CoreData data is updated everytime the app is started - with a stable connection - and when occurs some alteration on the remote database, ensuring a synchronism between both schemas.
+CoreDate is used for local data persistence, enabling offline mode to function effectively.
+The data is updated every time the app is started - with a stable connection - and when occurs some alteration on the remote database, ensuring a synchronism between both schemas.

 ![CoreData schema](docs/databaseSchema-coreData.png "CoreData Schema")

-**In case of offline updates, the sync algorithm stays effectivly as a result of the usage of Firebase Persistance**
+**In case of offline updates, the sync algorithm stays effectively as a result of the usage of Firebase Persistance**

 ## Player
-The Player, core of application, can be access through the function "goToPlayer", which verifies if the audiobook's file is downloaded, if it isn't, the user is automatically directed foward to the download screen.
+The Player, core of application, can be access through the function "goToPlayer", which verifies if the audiobook's file is downloaded, if it isn't, the user is automatically directed forward to the download screen.
 If the audiobooks is already on the File Manager, the app presents the PlayerVC and the audiobook starts playing.

 `goToPlayer(book: book!, parentVC: self)`